Murder of Ian Feinberg

-Ian Feinberg (1963–1993) was an Israeli lawyer who was also the legal counsel for Office of Co-operation for Development in Gaza, a European-funded aid project which provided loans to Gazan businessmen.
-At age 30 he was murdered by terrorists who burst into the room while he was participating in a business meeting to discuss economic development in their Gaza offices.
+Ian Sean Feinberg (1963–1993) was an Israeli lawyer who was also the legal counsel for Office of Co-operation for Development in Gaza, a European-funded aid project which provided loans to Gazan businessmen.
+At age 30, he was murdered by terrorists who burst into the room while he was participating in a business meeting to discuss economic development in their Gaza offices.

 Biography

-Ian Sean Feinberg was born in South Africa in 1963 and moved to Israel after completing high school.
-He attended the Law School of Bar Ilan University, which he completed with outstanding grades.
-After his army service he opened a law office in Tel Aviv and, among other things, provided legal representation to commercial interests in Gaza.
+Feinberg was born in South Africa in 1963 and moved to Israel after completing high school.
+He attended the Bar Ilan University law school, where he graduated with outstanding grades.
+After serving in the army, he opened a law office in Tel Aviv and, among other things, provided legal representation to commercial interests in Gaza.
 He also served as the legal counsel for the Gaza offices of Co-operation for Development, a European-funded aid project which makes loans to businessmen.

-When murdered he left a widow, Ofra, three small children, parents and siblings.
+He was survived by a widow, Ofra, three small children, parents and siblings.